C2SM/c2sm.github.io/docs/models/icon/probtest.md

 After your node hours were allocated, you will have to follow the instructions in [Every Time You Reconnect to the Server](Every Time You Reconnect to the Server) again.

-Navigate to your CPU build directory and generate and run a 10-member ensemble (this may take time):
+Then navigate to your CPU build directory and generate and run a 10-member ensemble (this may take time):
 ```console
 cd nvhpc_cpu
 ./make_runscripts $EXPERIMENT